Lingua Latina Nova

 New Latin

-The dead language that named every living thing on Earth.
+The language Carl Linnaeus used to name every living thing on Earth.

 Origin